serokell/blog-posts/Introduction to Free Monads/article.md

 # Introduction to Free Monads

 If you've been around Haskell circles for a bit, you've probably seen the term "free monads".
-This article aims to introduce free monads and to explain why they are useful.
+This article aims to introduce free monads and explain why they are useful.

-To wet your appetite a litte, free monads are basically a way to easily get a generic pure `Monad` instance for any `Functor`.
+To whet your appetite a little, free monads are basically a way to easily get a generic pure `Monad` instance for any `Functor`.
 This can be rather useful in many cases when you're dealing with tree-like structures, but to name a few:

 - To build an AST for an EDSL using do-notation.
 - To have different semantics for the same monad in different contexts, e.g. define an interpreter and a pretty-printer for an EDSL, or have a mock interpreter in addition to a real one.
 - To build a decision-tree type structure harnessing the do-notation for non-determinism (like with lists, but for trees).

-All of this is of course perfectly achievable with regular old monads and some newtype wrappers, but free monads let us get rid of a bit of boilerplate.
+Of course, all of this is perfectly achievable with regular old monads and some newtype wrappers, but free monads let us get rid of a bit of boilerplate.

 Basic familiarity with Haskell is assumed for the rest of this article.
 Specifically, the `do`-notation, and type classes `Monoid`, `Functor`, and `Monad`.